ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 ## Open Source Camps

 In 1997, Eric Raymond published "The Cathedral and the Bazaar."
-In 1998, inspired by the writing, the Netscape browser was released as free software.
+In 1998, inspired by the writing, the Netscape browser source code was released.
 Raymond considered the Netscape action a great chance to convince the business world to release their source code.

 In a meeting in 1998, a group of people decided to rebrand free software as "open source" for the corporate world to adopt it. [^os_history] They modified the Debian Free Software Guidelines as open source definitions and founded the Open Source Initiative.